shoeffner/mthesis/src/conclusion.md

-While the accuracy of `PupilLocalization` is very good, `EyeLike` is faster and, since it always scales images to the same size, has much more predictable computation times as can be see in \Cref{@tab:comptimes}.
-Gaze is especially slow in the beginning and whenever it needs to build up a bigger lookup table, leading to very high maximum and mean computation times.
-It can be concluded, that for real time scenarios `EyeLike` is the better choice as it is faster with only a small loss in performance.
-For accurate processing when time is of no critical importance, for example during offline analysis of recorded video data, Gaze's `PupilLocalization` is the better option.
+While the accuracy of `PupilLocalization` is very good, `EyeLike` is faster and, since it always scales images to the same size, has much more predictable computation times as can be see in \Cref{tab:comptimes-pexels} and
+\Cref{tab:comptimes-BioID}.
+Gaze is especially slow in the beginning and whenever it needs to build up a bigger lookup table, leading to very high maximum and mean computation times for the bigger pexels images.
+For the smaller BioID images, Gaze's `PupilLocalization` performs faster.
+It can be concluded, that for real time scenarios with modern image resolutions, `EyeLike` is the better choice as it is faster with only a small loss in performance.
+For accurate processing when time is of no critical importance, for example during offline analysis of recorded video data, Gaze's `PupilLocalization` is the better option -- up to a certain image size, beyond which the computation times grow too much.
+In general it should be noted, that with `PupilLocalization` and `eyeLike` there are at least  two successful replications of the eye center detection approach by @Timm2011.

-TODO: mention times for different image sizes (?)
-- gaze tracking not working

 ### Face detection